dev-chak-chak/CYCLEone/README.md

 * Flexibility
 * Cross-platform
   Use it on Mac, Linux or Windows
-* Easy to extend
+* Open and extensible
-  Contains tests scenarios that can be complimented by your own.
+  Contains basic scenarios that can be complimented by your own: basic scenarios -> scenario database -> edge case database

-# Installation
-TO DO

-# Usage
+# CYCLEOne Overview

-TO DO

 ## service notes

 ```